-The BCIP Act is wide ranging and catches many different claimant-respondent relationships within the Queensland construction industry.
+The BIF Act is wide ranging and catches many different claimant-respondent relationships within the Queensland construction industry.

 The intent of this legislation is to catch as many different claimant-respondent contractual relationships within the Queensland construction industry as possible.
 This includes work that may be simply related to the undertaking of construction – such as specialist jobs like surveying, architecture, or consultants.

-If its related to construction, there is a good chance your contract may be covered by the BCIP Act.
+If its related to construction, there is a good chance your contract may be covered by the BIF Act.